josokw/ExamGenerator/README.md

 ## Building: using CMake and make

-The application need the Boost Spirit Classic library.
+The application needs the Boost Spirit Classic library.
+For generating the pdf document the *pdflatex* application must be available.

+Go to the project root directory ExamGenerator.

 Use *CMake* and *make* to build the application: